clartaq/cwiki/resources/private/md/Design_of_Import_Export.md

 Menu items in the "More" drop down in the page header provide access to these functions.

 ## Import ##

+When this link is selected in the drop down menu, the user will be shown a dialog asking them to select a file to "Upload".
+When they click the "Browse" button, an OS-specific file dialog will be displayed asking them to select a file.
+Once they select a file, they will still be presented with the opportunity to continue ("Import") or "Cancel".

+If the user elects to "Import", the file will be imported.
+Another page will be displayed confirming that the import has indeed occurred.

+At this point, the user will be returned to the page where they selected the "Import" link, NOT the page that was just imported.

+Import will fail silently if the author in the imported file is not recognized as an existing user of the wiki.
+Import will fail is there is no title for the imported file.

 ## Export and Export All ##